Souvik-Mandal-Harvard/ES_GPU/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------
-**Ethoscope is a "free for academic use" software which extracts behaviors using unsupervised methods from any body positional data (including markerless pose estimators like DeepLabCut).**
+**Ethoscope is a "free for academic use" software which extracts behaviors from bodypart positional data (including markerless pose estimators like DeepLabCut, DeepPoseKit, SLEAP) using unsupervised methods.**

-This file contains detailed instructions and descriptions of Ethoscope.
-Once the user gets body points, the user can take following steps.
+This document contains detailed instructions and descriptions of Ethoscope.
+Once the user gets body points, the user can take the following steps.

 ##STEP 1: config.yaml
-This contains the parameters necessary to set-up the pipeline - users can change the parameters according to the need.
-For details, please read this and/or open the config file and follow the instructions.
+This file contains the parameters necessary to set-up the pipeline - users can change the parameters according to the need.
+For details of the parameters, please read this and/or open the config file and follow the instructions.

 ##STEP 2: preproessing.py
-Animals can show same behavior while they have different body orientation.
-Also, their body size can look different to the camera due to theor distance from the camera.
-Due to these two factors, same behavior can be flagged as different behavior for an automated system.
+Animals can show same behavior while they have different body orientations.
+Also, their body size can look different to the camera due to their distance from the camera.
+Due to these two factors, same behavior can be flagged as different behavior by an automated system.
 This preprocessing step accounts for these variations by centering, rotating and scaling the body poses by transforming the raw data for the next steps.

 ##STEP 3: features.py
 Behavior is defined by combinations of diffrent behavioral syllables (imagine behavioral syalllable as letters, different combination of which produce different words, or in our case, different behaviors).
 Ethoscope uses both body postures as well as the kinematics of the animal to define behavioral syllables.
 Postural features are calculated using the eucledian distance and angle between different body points.
 Next, Ethoscope performs a Morlet-wavelet transformation on the postural data to coupute the kinematics features.
 This step generates 4 .npy files in total for each video sample - one contaning data of the Eucledian distances, one for teh angular data, and two for the kinematics power spectrogram.